openpnp/openpnp/User-Manual.md

 ## Important Definitions

 - **Board**: A board is a physical version of a PCB.
 Every new version of a PCB is a new board.
 A board contains placements that tell OpenPnP where to place parts.
+- **Panel**: A panel is a collection of multiple boards that are physically connected into a single unit for convenience of fabrication and assembly.
+Once all the boards making up the panel have been assembled, they are physically separated from one another by cutting, snapping, or some other means.
-- **Fiducial**: A fidicual, or fiducial mark, is a small mark on a PCB that helps the machine locate the PCB automatically with great accuracy.
-Fiducials are typically small round pads with a large keepout area and no solder paste applied.
+- **Fiducial**: A fiducial, or fiducial mark, is a small mark on a PCB that helps the machine locate the PCB automatically with great accuracy.
+Fiducials are typically small round pads with a large keep-out area and no solder paste applied.
 - **Part**: A part is a specific component for placement on a board.
 They are often synonymous with a manufacturer part number.
 Two parts with different values are different parts.
 For example, a 10k 0603 resistor is a different part than a 22k 0603 resistor.
 Every part is also assigned a package.
 - **Package**: A package describes the part's physical attributes such as it's length and width, and it's footprint.
 Many parts have the same package.
 Some examples of packages are 0603 resistor, 0603 capacitor, SOIC-8, TQFP-32, etc.
 - **Placement**: A placement is a location on the PCB where a part should be placed.
 These are usually the same as the X and Y coordinates where you placed parts when designing your PCB.
 Every placement has an X and Y coordinate relative to the board's origin, and a part assignment that tells OpenPnP which part goes on that placement.
-- **Job**: A job is a a file that contains a list of boards for the machine to process in a single run.
-A job can contain any mixture of any number of boards, including multiples of the same board.
+- **Job**: A job is a a file that contains a list of boards and/or panels for the machine to process in a single run.
+A job can contain any mixture of any number of boards and/or panels, including multiples of the same board and/or panel.
 - **Footprint**: A footprint is a definition of the numbers and shapes of the pads on the part.
 Footprints are not currently used in OpenPnP.
 - **Reticle**: The reticle is a crosshair, or other shape, overlayed on the camera window that helps you see the center of the image.
 Reticles can also display rulers, or arbitrary shapes in any physical size.
 - **Driver**: The driver is the part of OpenPnP that converts OpenPnP's commands into commands the machine can understand.
 Many machines speak Gcode, and that is the most commonly used driver in OpenPnP.
 Using different drivers, OpenPnP can talk to a wide variety of different types of machines, whether the use Gcode, ASCII, or a proprietary protocol.